mraggi/discreture/README.md

 	}
 ```

-Compare this to the beautiful code, using discreture:
+Compare to the following (beautiful) code, using discreture:
 ```c++
 	for (auto& x : combinations(n,n/2))
 	{